queenofthelosers/aPeoplesCalendarWeb/README.md

 # About
 A People's Calendar (aPC) is a project that seeks to promote the worldwide history of working class movements and liberation struggles in the form of a searchable "On This Day" calendar.
-This history includes, but is not limited to, indigenous resistance against colonization, the black liberation struggle, unionization efforts, slave rebellions, the women's suffrage movement, and workers' revolution.
+This history includes, but is not limited to, indigenous resistance against colonization, the black liberation struggle, unionization efforts, slave rebellions, and the women's suffrage movement.

-This repository contains the web version of this calendar.
-It is built using ReactJS and deployed via Netlify at apeoplescalendar.org.
-A separate codebase is maintained for the app version here: https://github.com/huntzinger92/aPeoplesCalendar.
-The event libraries (eventLibrary.ts) in either repository are meant to be identical, but are currently stored separately and do not track one another.
+This repository contains the web version of this calendar, which also provides serverless endpoints used by the Android app and a social media posting bot.
+This project is built with ReactJS and deployed via Netlify at apeoplescalendar.org, and uses Typescript, prettify/eslint, material-ui, and the Jest testing library.

 # Open Source
 Both the web and native versions of this application are freely available, and I will never restrict or profit from them for propertiary reasons.
-I welcome your ideas and suggestions, whether they be something as simple as a typo correction or as complex as a major feature addition.
-As of July 30th, 2020, there are many features I am still working towards adding, like graphic design on the homepage, animations, and adding hundreds of historical events which are still missing from the event library.
-One of the major steps coming next is supplying the event library and photos with a back-end, which I have not built yet (Netlify allows for backend-less deploy, currently that data is packaged in the front end code).

-If you have an idea about how to improve the app and the skill and time to implement it, feel free to submit a pull request.

-# App Hierarchy
+# Technical Details

-The "App" component is responsible for only for displaying the navigation bar and handling the navigation itself.
-The three possible views are given by main.tsx (calendar homepage), about.js, and volunteer.js.

-main.tsx is the primary view of the site and is responsible for handing user day/search queries and retrieving a given day's/search's events from eventLibrary.ts.
-After retrieving this data, it is passed on to the CalendarDisplay component.
-If the user is searching for events that contain a term rather than events by day, the function searchEvents() constructs the search results as an artifical "day" and sends the data to the CalendarDisplay component in that format.
-In this way, both search results and day's events can be rendered by the same code in calendarDisplay.js.

-The CalendarDisplay component receives event data to display and is responsible for formatting it into the proper JSX, handling expansion/collapse logic for each event category, and passing on individual event data to the EventComponent, which is responsible for displaying the low-level details of each event - date, description, relevant image, etc. EventComponent also has internal state that allows for expansion/collapse of individual events (toggling between just title or all information).
+Currently, all event data (including descriptions, dates, and photos) are bundled with the front end of this web application, and can be found in the public folder.
+The event library (stored as JSON) is fetched and parsed on application mount.

+This situation is not ideal, and there are plans towards building an AWS/Lambda based backend in the future.
+Do not change the location of the event library or media without making corresponding changes into the repositories aPeoplesCalendar (React Native app) and apc-bot (social media posting app), as these programs are hardcoded to download that data from their current location.

-All events are stored in eventLibrary.ts and exported as a JSON file.
-Eventually, these events will be moved to a local sqlite3 database.
-Each event is stored as an object with the following keys:
+All non-media event data is currently stored in eventLibrary.json.

+Each event is stored as an object with the following props:
+- category: string
-- category (string)
+- title: string
-- title (string)
+- date: string
+- imgSrc: string (used to locate image url, typically in the form /assets/EventPhotos/...)
-- date (string)
+- imgAltText?: string
-- imgSrc (require(./assets/EventPhotos/...))
+- description: string
-- description (string formatted with new line characters)
-- link: (string)
+- link: string
-- infoSrc: (string)
+- infoSrc: string

-The folder ./assets/eventPhotos contains all event photos required in eventLibrary.ts, organized by four categories - individuals, events (i.e., battles, massacres, revolutions, protests, etc.), organizations, and books.
-If there is no picture for the event available, eventPhotos/empty.jpg is used.
+- NSFW: boolean
+- otd: string (< 238 characters, used for social media posting and quick event summary on website)